louis-she/minetorch/README.md

-# Minetorch
+# MineTorch

 ![](./images/minetorch.jpg)

 In [Minecraft](https://minecraft.net/), torches are very important for mining.
 No one can get all the diamonds without a torch.
 So is data-mining, A special torch named [PyTorch](http://pytorch.org/) can help us get the diamonds in data.
-Minetorch is a tools collection for miners, to use PyTorch in a more convenient way.
+MineTorch is a tools collection for miners, to use PyTorch in a more convenient way.

 ## Features